alf-p-steinbach/cppx-core-language/docs/README.md

 - 3.4.6. “syntax/[string-expressions.hpp](#346-examples-for-header-syntaxstring-expressionshpp)”
 - 3.4.7. “syntax/[types.hpp](#347-examples-for-header-syntaxtypeshpp)”

-The syntax support is intended to give you an even more joyful and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) C++ coding experience, via

-* automation of required repetitions of information, e.g. for `using` declarations,
-* easy ways to express constraints such as a `const` loop variable, and
-* recognizable common abstractions of coding patterns such as `throw` with source location.
+---

 There are 5 main areas, each in a sub-folder with a small set of detail headers.
-These detail headers are not documented here; see the source code for detail header names etc. Each sub-folder *X* has a corresponding header “*X*.hpp” that includes the detail headers from that sub-folder, and it has an exporting namespace `cppx::`*X*.
+The detail headers are not documented here; see the source code for detail header names etc. Each sub-folder *X* has a corresponding header “*X*.hpp” that includes the detail headers from that sub-folder, and it has an exporting namespace `cppx::`*X*.

 | Area | *X*.hpp | Functionality |
 |------|---------|---------------|